jrasero/Predicting-icns/README.md

 ## Software Requirements:

-python 2.7, numpy, pandas, scikit-learn, keras 2.0, nilearn
+python 2.7, numpy, pandas, scikit-learn, keras 2.0, nilearn, fsl and FIX

 ## Usage:
-Scripts have to be run in the following way (steps 1,2 and 3 are to be run in a cluster given the time of computation):
+Scripts have to be run in the following order (steps 1, 2 and 3 are to be run in a cluster given the time of computation):

 1. Download and preprocess resting fmri:
  *sh shen_time_series_native_fmri_icafix.sh*